kaincenteno/pyaxm/README.md

 `mdm-server-assigned` -> Get the server assignment for a device.

+`assign-device` -> Assign a device to an MDM server.

+`unassign-device` -> Unassign a device from an MDM server.

 The data returned is on CSV format so you can store it as a CSV if needed

 # Client: